 The University of Edinburgh offers eligible employees the opportunity to apply to a scholarship programme which provides assistance in paying undergraduate tuition fee costs for their children.

-A number of scholarships are available each year to provide partial or full assistance (normally between 50%-100%) towards the University of Edinburgh’s undergraduate tuition fees.
+One schoalrship will be available for a student commencing their programme of study in September 2023 to provide partial or full assistance (normally between 50%-100%) towards the University of Edinburgh’s undergraduate tuition fees.
 Subject to satisfactory progress, the scholarships are awarded for a maximum of five years of undergraduate study.

 In order to be considered for a scholarship, a parent of the student must have been an employee of the University for at least one full year at the time of matriculation.
 For the purpose of this scholarship, employees are defined as those who have a contract of employment with the University issued by Human Resources and are paid through the main payroll.
 The student may be a first year applicant, transfer student, or a student already enrolled at the University.